hashicorp/vault-ruby/README.md

   # The token to authenticate with Vault, also read as ENV["VAULT_TOKEN"]
   config.token = "abcd-1234"
+  # Optional - if using the Namespace enterprise feature
+  # config.namespace   = "my-namespace" # Also reads from ENV["VAULT_NAMESPACE"]

   # Proxy connection information, also read as ENV["VAULT_PROXY_(thing)"]
   config.proxy_address  = "..."